-Additionally, we also have started to do a bi-weekly co-working session where the team jumps on a hour-long Zoom call.
+Additionally, we also have started to do a bi-weekly co-working session (learn more in our guide on building better relationships when working remotely) where the team jumps on a hour-long Zoom call.
 The point of this call is to hang out, talk, get to know each other, and get some work done.
 The primary purpose is to resemble the feeling of being huddled around a table at a coffee shop working.
 I've enjoyed it quite a bit so far.

 Instead of having a meeting about work with the true purpose being a culture-building exercise, we've flipped the meeting format upside down.
 This is a culture-building event with some work involved.

 There are problems with real-time daily standups and there are problems with asynchronous ones as well.
 Neither solution is perfect.
 I think asynchronous standups are a much better tool for the job, especially in the age of Slack and distributed teams.